chrisbolin/ethical-metrics/README.md

 - No PII sent or stored
 - No cookies or local storage
 - Never shared with 3rd parties
-- Worthless to 3rd parties if data is leaked or hacked
+- Data is worthless to 3rd parties, even if it was sold or leaked to them

 ## What Metrics?